Henry Segrave: First World War

 At the outbreak of war the Sandhurst officer training course was drastically reduced from two years to three months and he was commissioned in November 1914.
 Anxious to immediately enter the fray, he applied to join a unit that had suffered heavy casualties and so joined the Royal Warwickshire Regiment.
 Always in the thick of the fighting, his soldiers referred to the 18-year-old subaltern as 'The Lion's Cub'.
 Wounded in the wrist at Aubers he was again wounded in hand-to-hand fighting on 16 May 1915.
 His revolver was clogged with mud so he threw a belt of ammunition at the German he was fighting and the resulting shot went high and hit him in the shoulder.
 Whilst recuperating in England, he transferred to the Royal Flying Corps joining 29 Squadron flying the DH2 fighter.
 On the first of May 1916 he shot down a German Aviatik two-seater but was hit by anti-aircraft fire over the Somme in early July and crashed, severely breaking an ankle.
 This effectively ended his combat flying.
 He described himself as "the world’s worst pilot". and said "I was a rotten pilot, I always seemed to make a mess of landing."

 Segrave became the ‘pilot’ in command on the ground of the first unmanned powered aircraft, the Aerial Target.
 "This was the first drone to fly under control when it was tested in March 1917."
 He married actress Doris Stocker on 4 October 1917.

-On 31 January 1918 Sir Henry Norman, 1st Baronet the Munitions Inventions Department's permanent attaché to the French Ministry of Inventions requested Segrave be assigned to assist him.
-Segrave was sent to the US in the autumn as part of Brig.
-Gen. Charles Frederick Lee's Headquarter's Staff on the British Aviation Mission.
+On 31 January 1918, Sir Henry Norman, the Munitions Inventions Department's permanent attaché to the French Ministry of Inventions, requested Segrave be assigned to assist him.
+Segrave was sent to the US in the autumn as part of Brigadier-General Charles Frederick Lee's Headquarter's Staff on the British Aviation Mission.

 He sent reports to Norman, including details of the US enquiries into their aircraft production failures.
 After the war, he transferred to the Royal Air Force Administrative Branch in 1919 but soon resigned his commission due to his war injuries.